radzio/AndroidOggStreamPlayer/README.md

 ## Introduction ##

 This library allows you to play Ogg Live Streams on any Android device.
-It is based on JOrbis library everything is written in Java code.
+It is based on JOrbis  so everything is written in Java code.

 ## Usage ##